virtuallyaverage/CreateGPT/README.md

 * you can run ```python modules/module_name/module_name.py``` to directly access a module without having to select it.

 # What Currently Works
-module name     | Prompting methods | Completeness
+Story Writer    | Prompting methods | Completeness
 ------------- | -------------       |----------------
 element  | Fill Uspecified          |Finished element  | Get Outline          |85%